History of the Yeadon Fire Company #1 Station 16

 In 1999, the fire company purchased a new Horton Ambulance (16-7).
 This piece served the community until 2008.

-In 2000 the fire company purchased a Hammer / Freightliner Rescue truck (Rescue 16) and a Hammer / Ford attack/utility truck (Tac 16).
-They both still serve the community.
+In 2000 the fire company purchased a Hammer / Freightliner Rescue truck (Rescue 16) and a Hammer/ Ford attack/utility truck (Tac 16).
+The Tac still serve the community.
+The Rescue served the community until 2013.

 In 2004, the fire company had our 100 year Celebration and placed in service a 2004 GMC Horton Ambulance (16-7A).